thephez/docs-core/docs/examples/testing-applications.md

 dash-cli -regtest generate 101
 ```

 Generate 101 blocks using a special RPC which is only available in regtest mode.
 This takes less than a second on a generic PC.
-Because this is a new block chain using Dash's default rules, the first blocks pay a <<glossary:block reward>> of 500 dash.
-Unlike <<glossary:mainnet>>, in regtest mode only the first 150 blocks pay a reward of 500 dash.
-However, a block must have 100 <<glossary:confirmations>> before that reward can be spent, so we generate 101 blocks to get access to the <<glossary:coinbase transaction>> from block #1.
+Because this is a new block chain using Dash's default rules, the first blocks pay a [block reward](../resources/glossary.md#block-reward) of 500 dash.
+Unlike [mainnet](../resources/glossary.md#mainnet), in regtest mode only the first 150 blocks pay a reward of 500 dash.
+However, a block must have 100 [confirmations](../resources/glossary.md#confirmations) before that reward can be spent, so we generate 101 blocks to get access to the [coinbase transaction](../resources/glossary.md#coinbase-transaction) from block #1.

 ``` bash
 dash-cli -regtest getbalance